List of highest-grossing Indian Bengali films

-Cinema of West Bengal, commonly known as Bengali cinema or Tollywood, is based in the Tollygunge region of Kolkata, West Bengal, and is dedicated to the production of films in the Bengali-language.
+Cinema of West Bengal, commonly known as Indian Bengali cinema or Tollywood, is based in the Tollygunge region of Kolkata, West Bengal, and is dedicated to the production of films in the Bengali-language.
 The Indian Bengali film industry has been known by the nickname Tollywood, a blend word of the words Tollygunge and Hollywood, since 1932.
-In the 1930s, West Bengal was the centre of Indian cinema, and Bengali cinema accounted for a quarter of India's film output in the 1950s.
+In the 1930s, West Bengal was the centre of Indian cinema, and Indian Bengali cinema accounted for a quarter of India's film output in the 1950s.
 A 2014 industry report noted that while approximately 100 films were produced annually in Bengali.
-The Bengali film industry, which was valued at around ₹150-170 crore in terms of revenue in 2017, has decreased over the years to ₹66 crore in 2023.
+The Indian Bengali film industry, which was valued at around ₹150-170 crore in terms of revenue in 2017, has decreased over the years to ₹66 crore in 2023.

 This ranking lists the highest-grossing Indian Bengali films produced by Bengali cinema, based on conservative global box office estimates as reported by organizations classified as green by Wikipedia.
 (Note: See WP:RSP, WP:ICTFSOURCES) The figures are not adjusted for inflation.